Loading your recommendations…

 3710 Shannon Road

-The oven is hot and the pizza is fresh at Pop’s Backdoor South!
-Get ready for New York-style pizza, calzones, and a variety of specials including wings, lightly breaded calamari, and mussels.
-Try the granny smith pizza with apples, french brie, and white truffle oil on a ricotta cheese spread, and yes they do have vegan cheese.
+The oven is hot and the pizza is fresh at Pop’s Backdoor South.
+Get ready for New York-style pizza, calzones, and various specials including wings, lightly breaded calamari and mussels.
+Try the granny smith pizza with apples, french brie, and white truffle oil on a ricotta cheese spread.
+Dairy-free diners can get in on the action, too, with vegan cheese.

 Sofia's Pizza